maykinmedia/zgw-consumers/docs/index.rst

 services is run of the mill, this library provides flexibility in configuring your environment(s).

-ZGW Consumers allows you to centralize the location, credentials... to connect to HTTP-based services.
+ZGW Consumers allows you to centralize the location, credentials, API schema information... to connect to HTTP-based services.
 There is first class support for OpenAPI 3 specifications, but you are not limited to "modern" RESTful services!
 SOAP/XML services can still leverage the utilities offered by ZGW Consumers.